Stoic vs tadoy

 Body and faith, not just mind

-Stoic stops at journal + mood + habits + breath.
-There's no body page, no scripture, no astrology. tadoy's body page reads sleep, heart rate, cycle, workouts and mindful minutes from HealthKit and writes mood, meditation, breathwork, hydration and cycle back.
-Scripture and prayer are first-class.
-The Sky module is a calm reading of the day's transits, not a horoscope feed.
+Stoic stops at journal + mood + habits + breath. tadoy's body page reads sleep, heart rate, cycle, workouts and mindful minutes from HealthKit and writes mood, meditation, breathwork, hydration and cycle back; scripture and prayer are first-class, and the Sky module is a calm reading of the day's transits, not a horoscope feed.

-Stoic gates AI features behind a $69.99/yr tier on top of Premium. tadoy includes the Ask chat, daily Outlook and optional evening review in the base $59.99/yr — and they're clearly labelled, reportable in one tap, and never framed as advice.
+Stoic gates AI behind a $69.99/yr tier on top of Premium; tadoy includes Ask, daily Outlook and the optional evening review in the base $59.99/yr — clearly labelled, reportable in one tap, never framed as advice.
+It also ships three themes (Paper, Cosmic, Y2K) in one calm register, the opposite of the red-dot, broken-streak self-help norm.

 So which should you pick?

 Pick Stoic if you specifically want the stoic-philosophy lens and the app's curated prompts in that voice.
-Pick tadoy if you want the same morning/evening shape but applied across a wider day — body, faith, astrology — with AI included and an editorial register that doesn't commit to a single tradition.
+Pick tadoy if you want the same morning/evening shape applied across a wider day — body, faith and astrology — with AI included and an editorial register that doesn't commit to a single tradition.

 See tadoy's daily page Read about the journal module